-2018 2017
+2019 2018

-Accounts payable to the Tax Authorities for withholdings 9 10
+Accounts payable to the Tax Authorities for withholdings 12 9

-Total debit balances (see Note 11) 9 10
+Total credit balances (see Note 11) 12 9

-Enagás Financiaciones, S.A.U. mainly engages in operations of a financial nature, operations that are declared subject to and exempt from Value Added Tax pursuant to article 20.1.18 of the Law on Value Added Tax.
-Accordingly, it will not be able to deduct the VAT quotas borne and it will therefore be a higher cost for the Company (which can be deducted via the Corporate Tax expense).
+Enagás Financiaciones, S.A.U. mainly engages in operations of a financial nature, operations that are declared subject to and exempt from Value Added Tax pursuant to Article 20.1.18 of the Law on Value Added Tax.
+Accordingly, it will not be able to deduct the VAT quotas borne and it will therefore be a higher cost for the Company (which can be deducted via the Corporate Income Tax expense).